-A plaque commemorates the gallant royalist Colonel Henry Lunsford who was shot through the heart whilst leading the royalists attack on Bristol in 1643 during the Civil War.
-A stone plaque at the top above the alms-gatherers’ niches states that this ancient street was “Steppered Done and Finished September 1669”.
+A plaque commemorates the royalist Colonel Henry Lunsford who was shot through the heart whilst leading the royalists attack on Bristol in 1643 during the Civil War.

 Adjacent to the top of the Steps are the Foster’s Almshouses and the Chapel of The Three Kings of Cologne founded in 1490.
 The Almshouses were superbly rebuilt in Victorian times in Burgundian style, copying 15th Century domestic French architecture.
+A stone plaque above the alms-gatherers’ niches states that this ancient street was “Steppered Done and Finished September 1669”.

-Lower Park Row (originally Griffin Lane) boasts a Jacobean House adjacent to the old Ship Inn and leads up to Park Row.
+Lower Park Row (originally Griffin Lane) boasts a Jacobean House next to the old Ship Inn and leads up to Park Row.
 The Red Lodge Museum (free admission) was built in 1590 and has Bristol’s last remaining 16th century interior with its impressive oak paneling, ornate ceilings and fireplace, as well as period furnishings and a Tudor knot garden.
 Opposite on Park Row is the fine stone- built Jewish Synagogue (c.1870), one of Bristol’s only two synagogues.
 Perry Road is a splendid unspoiled mid-Victorian shopping parade built in 1872.